ZIGExN/zgcp_toolkit/README.md

     $ rails generate zgcp_toolkit

 ## Logger
-Each rake task will have its own log file in Cloud Logging.
-The log file name on Cloud Logging are combined from the rake task `namespace`s and `task name`.
-The rake task also be able to access the logger object.

 Unexpected errors in rake tasks are caught automatically & write to a log file in Cloud Logging.
 And, by default, when GCP Toolkit caught an unexpected error, it push a key & value (key: `push_slack` with value: `true`) in Cloud Logging Log `jsonPayload` so that the log that should be sent on Slack can be filtered.